- Wireless Public Alerting (WPA)

 If you are a person with a sight or hearing disability, alternate formats of the emergency alert can be issued.
 Emergency alerts may be read to the recipient if their device supports this accessibility feature and the vibration feature that accompanies emergency alerts sent to wireless devices will help make hearing impaired aware of alerts.

 Wireless Public Alerting Compatible Devices

 Not all wireless mobile devices offer wireless public alerting compatibility.
-The following devices will be tested and certified for emergency alerting compatibility at the time of the launch of the Alert Ready service in Canada.
-If your device is on the list, you should also make sure to have the latest available software for your device to ensure you have the emergency alerting functionality.WPA compatible smartphones
+The following devices will be tested and certified for emergency alerting compatibility by April 6, 2018, the date of the launch of the Alert Ready service in Canada.
+If your device is on the list, you should also make sure to have the latest available software for your device to ensure you have the emergency alerting functionality.WPA compatible devices

 - Alcatel A50